SteelSeries Arctis Nova 1

 How good is the microphone?

-Is the sound quality good for music and games?
+Is it good for music and movies?

 Consider This Instead